Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 66 hits with 19 doubles, two triples, five home runs, 22 walks and 23 RBI.
+- Alex Verdugo has 19 doubles, two triples, five home runs, 23 walks and 24 RBI (66 total hits).
 He's also stolen three bases.

 Verdugo Recent Games